liuk5546/English-Learner/tpo/writing/comprehensive.md

 > hold the opposite  不同意

 &emsp;&emsp;And worst of all is the harmful effect that buzzing is likely to have on social relationships.
 Once we become aware that people we meet socially may be buzzers with a hidden agenda, we will become less trustful of people in general.
 So buzzing will result in the spread of mistrust and the expectation of dishonesty.

+## tpo 3 A painting not being the work of Rembrandt

+Rembrandt is the most famous of the seventeenth-century Dutch painters.
+However, there are doubts whether some paintings attributed to Rembrandt were actually painted by him.
+One such painting is known as attributed to Rembrandt because of its style, and indeed the representation of the woman’s face is very much like that of portraits known to be by Rembrandt.
+But there are problems with the painting that suggest it could not be a work by Rembrandt.

+**In the reading passage, the author suggests that one such famous painting of the woman could not be a work by Rembrandt.**

+First, there is something `inconsistent` about the way the woman in the portrait is dressed.
+She is wearing a white linen cap of a kind that only servants would wear-yet the coat she is wearing has a luxurious fur collar that no servant could afford.
+Rembrandt, who was known for his attention to the details of his subjects’ clothing, would not have been guilty of such an inconsistency.

+主旨：自画像中的女子领子inconsistent

+> inconsistent
+>
+> 不一致，相矛盾

+Second, Rembrandt was a master of painting light and shadow, but in this painting these elements do not fit together.
+The face appears to be illuminated by light reflected onto it from below.
+But below the face is the dark fur collar, which would absorb light rather than reflect it.
+So the face should appear partially in shadow-which is not how it appears.
+Rembrandt would never have made such an error.

+主旨：master of painting 画的各个元素不搭调

+伦布郎是光和影的大师，但是再这幅画中光和影并不协调。